rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Functional_Programming/Lists.md

 <Important>

 Use patterns in the equations defining a function.
-Not in the type of a function
+Not in the type of function

 Pattern matches in the equations don't change the type of the function.
 They just say how it should act on particular expressions